qubekit/QUBEKit/style.md

     except ImportError:
         print('Could not import bonds.')

-    finally:
+    else:
         print('bonds.perform_function not working.')

-Else clauses should also be used where appropriate.
+Finally clauses should also be used where appropriate.

 #### Style Exceptions